Finding Federal Laws

 - United States Code Annotated, annual.

-- Reprints the official code but adds historical notes, cross references, references to key numbers in West's digest system, and extensive case notes.
+- KF 62 .W45 (Reference).
+Reprints the official code but adds historical notes, cross references, references to key numbers in West's digest system, and extensive case notes.
 Use the Tables volumes, making sure to use all three volumes -- the bound volume, a bound cumulative supplement, and a pamphlet cumulative supplement.
 The Table is laid out in chronological order and will refer you from the public law number to the title and section of the USC and USCA.
 The Table will also tell you if the law has been eliminated or repealed.
 For recent legislation, remember to check the Tables section in the pamphlet supplement.

 For More Information